DanielMartensson/MataveID/README.md

 I have been using these books for creating the `.m` files.
 All these books have different audience.

 ### Applied System Identification
-This book handles techniques for linear mechanical systems such as vibrating beams, damping, structural mechanics etc. These techniques comes from NASA and the techniques are created by `Jer-Nan Juang`.
+This book include techniques for linear mechanical systems such as vibrating beams, damping, structural mechanics etc. These techniques comes from NASA and the techniques are created by `Jer-Nan Juang`.
 This is a very practical book.
-The book uses the so called legacy methods for identify dynamical models from data.
-This book handles only system identification.
+The book uses the so called realization theory methods for identify dynamical models from data.

+Advantages:
+ - Easy to read and very practical
+ - Include mechanical model buildning
+ - Include impulse identification
+ - Include frequency identification
+ - Include stochastic identification
+ - Include closed loop identification
+ - Include recursive identification
+ - These techniques are applied onto Hubble Telescope, Space Shuttle Discovery and Galileo spacecraft
+Disadvantages:
+ - Do not include nonlinear system identification
+ - Do not include subspace methods
+ - Do not include filtering
+ - MATLAB files from this book is export controlled from NASA = Difficult to download
+ - This book is not produced anymore.
+I have the PDF.

 ![a](https://raw.githubusercontent.com/DanielMartensson/Mataveid/master/pictures/AppliedSystemIdentification.jpeg)

 ### System Modeling & Identification
-This book handles techniques for all types of systems, linear and nonlinear, but it's more a general book for system identfication. `Professor Rolf Johansson` book contains lots of practice, but also theory as well.
+This book covering techniques for all types of systems, linear and nonlinear, but it's more a general book for system identfication. `Professor Rolf Johansson` book contains lots of practice, but also theory as well.
 More theory and less practice compared to `Applied System Identification` from `Jer-Nan Juang`.
-This book uses both the legacy methods and modern methods for identify dynamical systems from data.
-Also this book handles filters as well such as Uncented Kalman Filter.
+This book uses both the realization theory methods and subspace methods for identify dynamical systems from data.
+Also this book includes filters as well such as Uncented Kalman Filter.
 Can be purchased from https://kfsab.se/sortiment/system-modeling-and-identification/

+Advantages:
+ - Easy to read and somtimes practical
+ - Include filtering, statistics and other types of modeling techniques
+ - Include impulse identification
+ - Include frequency identification
+ - Include stochastic identification
+ - Include recursive identification
+ - Include both legacy and subspace system identification methods
+ - Include nonlinear identification
+Disadvantages:
+ - Do not include closed loop identification
+ - Some methods are difficult to understand how to apply with MATLAB-code.
+Typical univerity literature for students

 ![a](https://raw.githubusercontent.com/DanielMartensson/Mataveid/master/pictures/RolfJohanssonsBok.jpg)

 ### Subspace Methods For System Identification
-This book handles techniques for all types of linear systems.
+This book include techniques for all types of linear systems.
 It's a general book of linear system identification.
-The advantages of this book is that it handels modern system identification methods and it's only subspace methods.
-The disadvantages about this book is that it contains only theory and no practice.
-So it's unclear if subspace methods is better than legacy system identification methods which is taught from `Applied System identification`, but `Professor Thoru Katayama`, have made a great work for collecting all these modern methods.
+The advantages of this book is that it include modern system identification techniques.
+The disadvantages about this book is that it contains only theory and no practice, but `Professor Thoru Katayama`, have made a great work for collecting all these subspace methods.

+Advantages:
+ - Include MATLAB code examples
+ - Include impulse identification
+ - Include frequency identification
+ - Include stochastic identification
+ - Include latest methods for linear system identification
+Disadvantages:
+ - Short theory about realization theory methods for system identification
+ - Difficult to read and understand
+ - Does not include closed loop identification
+ - Does not include recursive identification
+ - Does not include filtering, statistics and other types of modeling techniques
+ - Does not include nonlinear identification

 ![a](https://raw.githubusercontent.com/DanielMartensson/Mataveid/master/pictures/subspace_methods_for_system_identification.jpg)